irllyliketoast/Inventory-Management-System/README.md

 This project aims to make a small-scale Inventory Management System for a grocery store using object-oriented programming (JavaScript).
-Laura Estremera worked collaboratively with three of her peers to program and make a GUI using Scene Builder and JavaFX.
+Uses Java, JavaFX, and Scene Builder.

 Instructions:
 To run the program in its entirety, use the InventoryLogin.java